Helper Functions#

 Consider this simple example which replaces all STRING

-tokens with a list of STRING
+tokens with a list of STRING tokens of individual

 characters (making use of implicit string concatenation).
 Once untokenize()